WellnessLab/trackers_api/README.md

-# Welness and Fitness Trackes API
+# Wellness and Fitness Trackers API
 An unofficial library to communicate with health and fitness trackers.
 Currently this library supports MI Band 2.

 ## Acknowledgments